konradhalas/residuum/README.md

 ![sensors](/other/photos/photo_board.jpg?raw=true)

-All those parts was soldered in a shape of Arduino shield.
+All those parts were soldered on a single board in a shape of Arduino shield.
 I used 50 x 70 mm PCB prototype matrix board.

 ## Mechanics